produck/koa-forker/packages/koa-forker/src/comment.md

-* A router without any child router is a leaf router.

 * There are functions & routers in a middleware list.

-  For a case some functions as middleware after leaf route.

-* Router.use(fn) to append function middleware.
+* Router.use(fn, router) to append function middleware.
-* Router.append(router) to append router middleware.
-* APIs mapping to leaf routers.

 * No node then finding methods

 * There many components in a Router.